 With the new cricket fixtures announced, Joe Root’s side is preparing for an international series and busy summer in 2022.
 Cricket fans are guaranteed to witness many legendary cricket players in action at the Oval.

 KIA Oval Hospitality

 Experience the iconic KIA Oval with one of our fantastic KIA Oval hospitality packages.
-Click the link to discover the options available.
+Don’t miss out on world-class cricket during the international series.

 KIA Oval and Cricket News

 The KIA Oval is the largest test match venue in the UK and was first established in 1845.
-Steeped in history, witnessing test matches at The Oval is always an amazing experience.
+Steeped in history, witnessing test matches at The Oval is always a fantastic experience.
 Watch this space to stay up to date with the latest cricket news and everything to do with the cricket and the KIA Oval.

-Since then, every good cricketer in the game has played in the shadow of the well-known gas-holders which overlook the ground.
-The Club first won the County Championship in 1890 and in a golden era from 1952 to 1958 took the title an unprecedented seven consecutive times.
+Since then, every good cricketer in the game has played in the shadow of the well-known gas-holders who overlook the ground.
+The Club first won the County Championship in 1890 and, in a golden era from 1952 to 1958, took the title an unprecedented seven consecutive times.

 Formed in 1845 at the local Horns Tavern, great players include Sir Jack Hobbs, Jim Laker, Peter May, Sir Alec Bedser, Alec Stewart, Graham Thorpe and Mark Butcher.

 In the twentieth century, 1938 saw Sir Len Hutton achieve the highest ever recorded Test Match score by an Englishman at The Oval before, ten years on, Sir Donald Bradman, the great Australian and arguably the best cricketer, played his final innings at the ground, just failing to score the four runs he required for a Test Match average of 100.